Tutorial - Editing an Existing File

 Step 7: Export the resulting file

-• Click on File > Export - the standard "Save" dialog for your operating system appears.
+- Click on - the standard "Save" dialog for your operating system appears.

 Exporting to an MP3 file